RahulSriv/Bellman-Ford-Modified/README.md

 5. Changes in network topology are not reflected quickly since updates are spread node-bynode.
 6. When a negative cycle is present, the weights of the vertices keeps on decreasing even when relaxation has occurred |V|-1 times and the algorithm continues forever.

+Improvements:

+1. When no negative edges are present Dijkstra’s approach can be used to reduce the time complexity to O(V+E).
+2. If an iteration of the main loop of the algorithm terminates without making any changes, the algorithm can be immediately terminated, as subsequent iterations will not make any more changes.
+With this early termination condition, the main loop may in some cases use many fewer than |V| − 1 iterations (even though the worst case of the algorithm remains unchanged).
+3. The standard Bellman-Ford algorithm reports shortest path only if there are no negative weight cycles as the algorithm continues forever if there is a negative cycle.
+To avoid this, it is possible to create a counter that stores how many times a vertex has been relaxed and stop the algorithm as soon as some vertex got relaxed for the V-th time, so that it reports minimum distances even if there is a negative weight cycle.
+4. We can reduce the number of relaxation steps that need to be performed within each iteration of the algorithm.
+If a vertex v has a distance value that has not changed since the last time the edges out of v were relaxed, then there is no need to relax the edges out of v a second time.
+In this way, as the number of vertices with correct distance values grows, the number whose outgoing edges that need to be relaxed in each iteration shrinks, leading to a constant-factor savings in time for dense graphs.